claudiacachayosorio/demo-gifs/README.md

 If there's not one yet, create a directory named `workflows` inside another named `.github` at root level of the project repo.
 Download the file `demo.yaml` and move it to there.
 Make sure you replace my username with your own.

-To get the inputs, your project repo should have a `package.json` file with the following fields filled out:
+To get the necessary inputs for the generator, your project repo should have a `package.json` file with the following fields filled out:
 * `name` project repo's name to be used for the gif filename
-* `homepage` url of live demo to screenshot and animate as a gif
+* `homepage` url of the live demo to take screenshots and animate as a gif

 Deploy all changes.
 You can check the **Actions** tab of both repos to watch the progress.
 From then on, `[name].gif` will be generated inside the `demos` directory of your fork every time the corresponding project repo is pushed to origin.
 Repeat for each repository with a live web page you want to showcase with a gif.